Some interesting links for July 2021 in Cybersecurity in Canada (and around the world). You thought you were the only Phishing attack victim?

 The federal government has added two more right-wing extremist groups and an American neo-Nazi to its list of terrorist entities as it tries to counter the rise of white nationalist violence.

-Richard Fadden writes in The Globe and Mail that Canada needs a national inquiry into its handling of COVID-19.
+In The Globe and Mail, Richard Fadden writes that Canada needs a national inquiry into its handling of COVID-19.

 Foreign intelligence and other Nasties